NathanDWalsh/els/README.md

 ## One target : many source convention

-Define a target (cntainer or frame) and then one or more sources (cntainer or frame) facilitates:
+Define a target (container or frame) and then one or more sources (container or frame) facilitates:

-* Do not Repeat Yourself (DRY) approach for typical ELT environments where a single target database is the typical use case.
+* Do not Repeat Yourself (DRY) approach for typical ELT environments where a single target database is a common use case.
 * use case where multiple frames feed a single table.

 ## Advanced usage